You are here

 Teams from over 550 law schools from more than 80 different countries take part in each year’s Jessup Moot Court Competition.
 The Jessup is recognized by practitioners and academics alike as one of the most prestigious moot court competitions in which law students can participate.
 In some circles, being a member of the Jessup Moot Court Team is considered equivalent to being a member of a law review.

 The moot simulates a dispute between two countries before the International Court of Justice.
 Students assume the roles of counsel and present oral arguments on a controversial issue of international law.
 Before reaching the oral argument stage, the teams will have drafted legal briefs, known as memorials, on behalf of both the Applicant and the Respondent.
 Qualifying rounds take place throughout the world, with winning teams advancing to the final rounds, held each spring in Washington, D.C.
+Learn more about it and how to get involved.

 Over the past two decades, the Willem C. Vis International Commercial Arbitration Moot and its associated events have become the world’s leading forum in the fields of international sales law and international arbitration.
 The Moot was founded at Pace Law School in the early 1990s and is named in memory of the late Professor Willem C. Vis, who was a member of the Pace faculty for many years.
 Until his retirement in 2013, the Moot was run by Pace Law School Professor Emeritus Eric E. Bergsten.
 Pace is proud to remain a member of the Moot Board of Directors, and is one of only six law schools to compete in the Moot each year since its creation.